 This really helps with taking care.
 A driver who is rushing is rarely taking care.
 Slow everything down, take it all easy, give way, let anxious drivers past, and take it all in your stride.
 If the road is getting too much, there is a perfect spot to pull over and let it all unwind, we promise!

 The best way to navigate is by using a good map.
 Almost all guides list the stops by Mile Markers, but then don’t add them to their maps.
 This leaves you at the mercy of the Mile Marker Maintenance team (We don’t think that’s a real thing!).
 Mile Markers are great, but they are often missing, overgrown, or just green.
 Green is not a standout color on the Road to Hana, EVERYTHING is green!

 The upshot is by the time you spot the marker it is usually the next one and you have missed the stop.
 So that is a two-mile tour back to it is you have missed out.
 Bummer.

 Our Map has every attraction listed and EVERY mile marker along the way, including the pesky 0.5-mile markers.
 It is also a digital map so pull it up on Google Maps and your position will update live Via GPS.
 And, of course, like all our guides, maps, and advice, it is free.

 Take Bug Spray

 Mosquitos are not a big problem in Maui.
 They are there but that wonderful Trade wind keeps them at bay.
-The jungle around Hana block that trade wind and the daily rain ensure endless puddles and ponds for the beasties to breed in.
+The jungle around Hana block the trade winds and the daily rain ensures endless puddles and ponds for the beasties to breed in.
 As such Mossies are a pest on the Road to Hana.

 While driving they are fine, but once stopped or out on a hike they can descend and begin their ravenous feast.
 A good bug spray keeps them mostly at bay but it pays to apply before heading off into the jungle as once you notice them it is usually 5 or 6 bites too late!